judeclark19/v-cell-2/v_cell_rebuild_plan.md

 ### 12.4 Guest vs Logged-in Access

-On first arrival (`/`), the user chooses:
+On first arrival ("/"), the app uses a minimal local session model:

-- **Play as guest**: full gameplay + local settings only.
-- **Log in**: unlocks stats, play history, and leaderboards (and later, cross-device sync).
+- session is initially "unset"
+- user can choose **Play as guest** or **Log in** (MVP local-only for now)

-Access rules:
+Access behavior (MVP):

-- Guests can access `/game` and `/settings`.
+- Guests can access "/game" and "/settings".
-- Guests cannot access `/stats`.
-  - If a guest navigates to `/stats`, redirect to `/` (or show an inline login prompt).
+- Guests can visit "/stats", but the page renders a friendly prompt to log in (no redirect).
 - Logged-in users can access all routes.

-Note: we can implement this initially as simple client-side gating + redirect, then harden it with server-aware route protection once auth exists.

 Implementation note:

-- Model this as an app-level `sessionMode: "guest" | "user"` (plus `uid` when logged in).
+- Model this as an app-level `sessionMode: "unset" | "guest" | "user"` (plus `uid` when logged in).
 - Persist the mode locally so a refresh doesn’t forget the choice.

 UI note: